vindolin/HomeBase14/README.md

 * Basic IR remote controll for TV and sound bar
 * Metrics of my SMA Tripower solar controller (modbus)
 * Prusa I3 MK3s (USB Serial controller)
-* Sleep modes and output device of my main PC
+* Sleep modes and display output device of my main PC
 * Greenhouse temperature sensors (LoRa)
-* Configuration data is stored in an encrypted file which is decrypted with a user provided key
+* Configuration data is stored in an encrypted file which is decrypted with a user provided key on first use (safe on Google Play Store).

 It also lets me view the RTSP streams of two survailance cams ([media_kit](https://github.com/media-kit/media-kit))